 POV 2, a Lagoon 42 catamaran

-Pov 2, a 2019 model, includes A/C, genset, watermaker, microwave oven, espresso machine and a well equipped galley, upgraded 57hp engines, solar panels, autopilot, radar and B&G navigation system.
+POV 2, a 2019 model, includes A/C, genset, watermaker, microwave oven, and a well equipped galley, upgraded 57hp engines, solar panels, autopilot, radar and B&G navigation system.